Student/Parent Policies & Procedures

 - To My Environment

 Eckstein Middle School is a comprehensive middle school community in the Seattle School District that believes in inclusion and giving our 1000 plus students in grades 6-8 access to differentiated and advanced learning opportunities with high levels of outstanding instruction.
 All science and social studies classrooms are fully inclusive with instruction differentiated to student needs.
-Students qualifying for Spectrum are assigned to Spectrum designated language arts courses.
-Math placements are made for all students based on student academic mastery of previous year’s course work, with the option to ‘opt up’ to two grade levels at 6th grade based on assessment and teacher recommendation.
-Eckstein’s special education program offers an array of opportunities for full inclusion to one-on-one supports.
+Students are placed in the next math course in sequence based on what was completed with SPS the year prior Eckstein’s special education program offers an array of opportunities for full inclusion to one-on-one supports.

 Eckstein offers the following services to students: